derkachhhh/Groom-Room-/README.md

 ## 📲 Experience Seamless Queue Management!

-GroomRoom is designed to transform salon visits with hassle-free, real-time queue management.
+Barber Place is designed to transform salon visits with hassle-free, real-time queue management.
 Say goodbye to long waits and hello to a better, more efficient salon experience!